mborreros/product-portal/README.md

 * update product warehouse shelf location
 * check out product
 * get a generated barcode and print for product
+* audit product shelves using barcode scan of shelf and product barcode scans

 ## Deployment